mahmoud717/telegram-bot/README.md

 ## Prerequisites

-To get this project up and running locally, just clone the repo to your local directory and follw the installation procces.
+To get this project up and running locally, just clone the repo to your local directory and follow the installation procces.

 ### Installation